 What is this statement about?

-Royal Voluntary Service (“RVS”) is committed to protecting your privacy.
-This statement explains when, how and why we collect information about you, how we use it, the circumstances in which we may disclose it to others and the way we work to keep your information safe and secure.
+Royal Voluntary Service is committed to protecting your privacy.
+This statement explains what, how and why we collect information about you, how we use it, the circumstances in which we may disclose it to others and the way we work to keep your information safe and secure.

-In compiling this statement, Royal Voluntary Service has considered the Data Protection Act 1998, the General Data Protection Regulation 2016 and the Privacy and Electronic Communication Regulations 2003.
+In compiling this statement, Royal Voluntary Service has considered the General Data Protection Regulation and the Privacy and Electronic Communication Regulations.

 Royal Voluntary Service